 - 1 pinch salt optional

-- 1 cup Harina P.A.N. (pre-cooked white or yellow arepa flour)
+- 1 cup Harina P.A.N. pre-cooked white or yellow arepa flour

 Instructions

-- Place water in a bowl.
+- Place water in a large bowl.

-- Add salt and stir.
+- Add salt and stir to dissolve.

 - Add the rest of the arepa flour and stir until well combined.